john-see/john-see.github.io/_members/imad.md

     email: ig2010@hw..ac.uk
 ---

-I am a third-year PhD student and James Watt Scholar at Heriot-Watt University, Malaysia campus.
+I am a third-year PhD student at Heriot-Watt University, Malaysia campus.
-My research interests include Cloud Native Applications, Digital Twin, Software Architecture, and Software Engineering.
+My research interests include object detection, machine learning modelling and deployment, and drone-based visual monitoring.
-Currently, I am working on programming models for decentralized and resilient systems.
+Currently, I am working on detecting defects on wind turbine blades captured from high-resolution drone images while also delving into other pertinent issues such as inconsistencies of annotations and interpretation of defects.